-under the Carers (Recognition and Services) Act 1995 and the Carers and Disabled Children Act 2000 (for the mother).
+(Recognition and Services) Act 1995).

-- 11.5 The Ombudsman came to a similar finding in a 2009 complaint.
-It concerned a family that had a son whose autism was particularly challenging.
-This put enormous strain on both the parents and his younger sister.
-The local authority focussed exclusively on the needs of the son, without properly addressing the devastating impact his behaviour was having on his parents and sister.
-The ombudsman held that it was maladministration not to have undertaken separate carers' assessments in this case. - 11.6 Parent carers (like all other qualifying carers) now have the right to have their employment, training, education and leisure aspirations addressed.
+11.7 Parent carers (like all other qualifying carers) now have the right to have their employment, training, education and leisure aspirations addressed.
 This is of considerable value, since some authorities have previously been resistant to the idea of providing services which would enable a parent carer to return to work or maintain employment.
-In any carer's assessment, reliance can be placed upon the Government view that all 'carers who wish to work have the right to work' (see para 4.51 above).
+In any carers assessment reliance can be placed upon the Government view that all 'carers who wish to work to have the right to work' (see para 4.63 above).
 The English practice guidance to the 2000 Act identified the importance of providing such assistance, stating (at para 36):

-People with parental responsibility for disabled children will also benefit from joining or rejoining the workforce.
+People with parental responsibility for disabled children will also benefit from joining or re-joining the workforce.
 Such carers often face difficulties re-entering the workforce because of lack of suitable child-care services.
 Many parents of disabled children would like to return to work and, if they were able to do so, would benefit socially and emotionally as well as financially.

-- 11.7 The draft version of the above extract circulated for consultation contained a proviso to the effect that this would only be the case 'provided it promoted and safeguarded the interests of the child'.
-After strong objection from a number of carers' and disabled children's support organisations this phrase was dropped from the final guidance. - 11.8 The problems that parent carers experience in relation to maintaining employment are considerable, not only due to the substantial demands often made by a disabled child, over and above those made by a non-disabled child.
+- 11.8 The draft version of the above extract circulated for consultation contained a proviso to the effect that this would only be the case 'provided it promoted and safeguarded the interests of the child'.
+After strong objection from a number of carers' and disabled children's support organisations this phrase was dropped from the final guidance. - 11.9 The problems that parent carers experience in relation to maintaining employment are considerable, not only due to the substantial demands often made by a disabled child, over and above those made by a non-disabled child.
 The additional problem concerns the shortage of child care facilities able to care for disabled children.
-For example, many working parents can benefit from the existence of 'after-school' clubs to provide child care whereas these clubs may not be able (or prepared) to care for disabled children with challenging or specialist needs. - 11.9 In this context, the above cited guidance to the 2000 Act (see para 4.49 above) is of particular importance namely that if a carer's assessment identifies a risk to his or her employment, then this is to be recorded as a 'critical' risk and one that requires positive intervention by social services to address this risk. - 11.10 The policy guidance to the 2004 Act amplifies this point, stating:
+For example, many working parents can benefit from the existence of 'after-school' clubs to provide child care whereas these clubs may not be able (or prepared) to care for disabled children with challenging or specialist needs. - 11.10 In this context, the above cited guidance to the 2000 Act (see para 4.61 above) is of particular importance namely that if a carers' assessment identifies a risk to his or her employment, then this is to be recorded as a 'critical' risk and one that requires positive intervention by social services to address this risk. - 11.11 The policy guidance to the 2004 Act amplifies this point, stating: